microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 [CLICK] You could give your app the ability to see, and understand the content of images.

-[CLICK] You could gibe your app the intuition to understand what your users are most likely to want to do, and optimize your user interface accordingly.
+[CLICK] You could give your app the intuition to understand what your users are most likely to want to do, and optimize your user interface automatically.

 [CLICK] You could give your app the power of comprehension, and communicate with your users whatever their spoken language.